lucifer-reborn473/NEXUS/docs/Overview & Installation.md

 # Getting Started

-Nexus is a powerful high-level, dynamically-typed, lexically-scoped, expression-oriented, imperative programming language.
+Nexus is a powerful high-level, dynamically-typed, lexically-scoped, expression-oriented, multi-paradigm programming language supporting both imperative and functional styles, with first-class functions and closures.

 ### Installation